Testing Center Procedure

 - You will receive reminder emails.
 Please ensure these are not going to your spam/junk folder.

-4. If you are using the Testing Center for your course, you are not obligated to provide accommodations to students who have not scheduled an appointment within the required time-frame.
+4. If you decided to use the Testing Center for your course and the beginning of the semester and communicated this in your syllabi, you are not obligated to provide accommodations to students who have not scheduled an appointment at the Testing Center within the required time-frame.